bec4/bec4.github.io/science.markdown

 Our quantum gas microscope allows us to detect single atoms, opening the door to new directions for physics studies.
 First, we are interested in exploring atoms in a "bulk" gas using our microscope solely for readout.
 Large ensembles of atoms in a harmonic trap exhibit a wide range of phenomena spanning from superfluidity to vortex formation.
 Studying these ensembles microscopically offers the capability to probe observables not afforded by standard low-resolution imaging like short-range correlations.
 For future studies, we plan to extend these techniques to new regimes using spin-dependent potentials developed in previous studies on this experimental platform.

+### Cooling atoms to picokelvin temperatures
+Our team has now achieved single-atom resolution of clouds with temperatures as low as hundreds of picokelvin!

 ### Imaging the thermal de Broglie wavelength

 - [In situ imaging of the thermal de Broglie wavelength in an ultracold Bose gas](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.134.183401), Phys.
 Rev. Lett.
 (2025)